Sabres Hockey Network

 The Sabres Hockey Network is the official radio network and production company of the Buffalo Sabres of the National Hockey League (NHL).
-The network is currently operated jointly by the Sabres (Pegula Sports and Entertainment) and Audacy, Inc.
+The network is currently operated jointly by the Sabres and Audacy, Inc.

 Rick Jeanneret was the network's primary play-by-play voice and served in that capacity from 1971 to 2022, Dan Dunleavy has taken his place since then, with Rob Ray currently serving as color commentator.
 In the 2008–2009 season, former Winnipeg Jets/Phoenix Coyotes broadcaster Curt Keilback covered for Jeanneret during the team's western road trip.
 Mark Jeanneret also called a couple games.
 In the 2009–2010 season, the Sabres did not send their television broadcast crew on the western road trip and used the local broadcasts of the Phoenix Coyotes, Anaheim Ducks, Los Angeles Kings and Vancouver Canucks as the "home" broadcast.
 Jeanneret and then color commentator Harry Neale had reduced duties for 2011-2012, with the duo only handling home games and a third of the road games; Kevin Sylvester and Danny Gare handled the broadcasts of the remaining games that season.

 The radio network's postgame show is hosted by WGR personality Brian Koziol.
 Mike Schopp and Chris "Bulldog" Parker host the pre-game show, which airs only on WGR.
 On television, a pregame show and postgame show are broadcast, and hosted by Brian Duff and Martin Biron.
 (Prior to 2005, the television pregame-postgame shows were simulcast on radio.
 The postgame was known as Hockey Hotline and hosted by Mike Robitaille, first with host Brian Blessing and then Josh Mora.)